-Two weeks later, after reading this text during a sermon in Salvador, Brazil, I received so many requests to make it available that I decided to edit it and submit it for publication.
+Two weeks later, after reading the same message during a sermon in Salvador, Brazil, I received so many requests to make it available that I decided to edit it and submit it for publication, which is now here.

 While it is true that more income may be a blessing of God (Deut.
 8:18), it’s also true that it may represent a curse—especially if the family life is not protected by God’s eternal principles.
 In the hands of those who have not committed themselves to the Lord, an unexpected increase will certainly be used by Satan to lure them, leading to materialism, consumerism, and independence from God, and thus nullifying His influence (Matt.
 13:22)!
 Then what was intended by God to be a blessing may be used by His enemy to become a curse (1 Jn.
 2:15-17)!